University of Pavia

 The University of Pavia (Università degli Studi di Pavia, UNIPV or Università di Pavia; Alma Ticinensis Universitas) is a university located in Pavia, Lombardy, Italy.
 There was evidence of teaching as early as 1361, making it one of the oldest universities in the world.
-It was the sole university in Milan and the greater Lombardy region until the end of the 19th century.
+It was the sole university in the greater Lombardy region until the end of the 19th century.
 Currently, it has 18 departments and 9 faculties.
 It does not have a main campus; its buildings and facilities are scattered around the city, which is in turn called "a city campus".
 The university caters to more than 20,000 students who come from Italy and all over the world.

 The university offers more than 80 undergraduate programs; over 40 master programs, and roughly 20 doctoral programs (including 8 in English).
 About 1,500 students who enter the university every year are international students.

 The university operates multiple cultural and scientific museums, including the University History Museum, a botanical garden, research centers, university libraries and a university press.
 The university is also affiliated with Policlinico San Matteo, at which hundreds of medical students from the university perform clinical rotations during their clinical years.